amohamadi/deep-learning/README.md

-# Deep Learning Learning Repository
+# Deep Learning From Scratch

 This repository is designed as a clean and simple learning environment for understanding core deep learning concepts from scratch.